jarhin96/JAVA_Bank_Application/README.md

 The User can do this as many times during a their session.

 Once they log out.
 The Account data, balance, & Lasttransaction are updated in the textFile DataBase for the account worked on.<br/>
-The user will be presented to log back in to their account again if they choose to or another user can log in to their account.
+The user will be presented to log back in to their account again if they choose to or another user can log in to their account.<br/>
 -------------------------------------------------------------------<br/>

 The application has custom exception classes that prevents user from withrawing to much if they dont have enough funds or if they dont input the correct menu item option.